-In the absence of balance sheet profit, the Management Board, in agreement with the Supervisory Board, do not intends to propose to the Annual General Meeting the payment of a dividend.
-In the event that there are significant changes in the company's available liquidity in the further course of the 2024 financial year, the Management Board and Supervisory Board reserve the right to submit a different dividend proposal to the Annual General Meeting.
+In the absence of balance sheet profit, the Management Board, in agreement with the Supervisory event that there are significant changes in the company's available liquidity in the further course of the 2024 financial year, the Management Board and Supervisory Board reserve the right to submit a different dividend proposal to the Annual General Meeting.
 The payment of a dividend is subject to the approval of the General Meeting.